Frequently Asked Questions

 How much is tuition for the festival, and when are payments due?

 Tuition for the entirety of the Young Artist training program costs $300 per student.
 That includes 30+ hours of training, a festival t-shirt, and two group dinners.
-We ask for a $50 deposit by May 1st in order to secure your student’s spot, which will be subtracted from your final tuition cost.
+We require a nonrefundable $50 deposit by May 1st in order to secure your student’s spot, which will be subtracted from your final tuition cost.
 We accept tuition payments anytime after your student is accepted; tuition must be paid in full on or before the first day of training.

 Is tuition assistance available?